EECS150/asic_labs_fa21/lab2/spec.md

 ## Testbenches

 Testbenches are how you simulate a design.
 Specifically they setup the inputs and check the outputs of the submodule that you are trying to test.
-If you look at the `firtb.v` file in the `src/` folder, there are a few important parts that you will need to understand in order to write your own testbench.
+If you look at the `fir_tb.v` file in the `src/` folder, there are a few important parts that you will need to understand in order to write your own testbench.
 The first important piece is generating the clock waveform.
 This is accomplished by the following lines of Verilog code: